d-dimos/programming_languages1_ntua/Problem Set 2/README.md

 **INPUT**:
-A 2-D grid, whose squares contain one of the following:
+A 2-D grid, whose squares contain one of the following characters:
  - **S**: Sotiris's starting square
  - **T**: Sotiris's house
  - **W**: square from which a virus is poured out